Court Hears Chilling Phone Recordings Of Alex Fields, Charlottesville Car Driver Who Killed Heather Heyer

 “We’re not the one [sic] who need to be careful,” Fields said in a reply text.
 He included in his response a picture of Adolf Hitler.

 Fields is pleading “not guilty” to charges of murder and committing a hate crime in driving his vehicle through the crowd and killing Heyer.
-It appeared to some observers that Fields’s lawyers were building a case to defend their client by suggesting he was acting out of self-defense.
+It appeared to some observers that Fields’ lawyers were building a case to defend their client by suggesting he was acting out of self-defense.

 Fields was “scared to death” during the ensuing chaos that came about during the rally, lawyers suggested.
 They also cited body cam footage from police that contained comments from Fields moments after his arrest, according to reporting from WTOP.